 Games help kids in the identification of numbers, as they associate math with objects and fun games and activities.

 Hopscotch is an interesting option for indoor activity.
-Games like Yahtzee, Monopoly will be more interesting options for older kids.
+Games like Yahtzee, and Monopoly will be more interesting options for older kids.

 Try math apps, word problems, and math e-books.